RMZ Oilfield Engineering Pte Ltd13 Tuas Ave 13

 +(65) 6265 4972

-Well intervention or Well Work is a operation carried out on an oil or gas well during, or at the end of it productive life that alters the state of the well or well geometry, provides well diagnostics, or manages the production of the well.
+Well intervention is a operation carried out on an oil or gas well during, or at the end of it productive life that alters the state of the well or well geometry, provides well diagnostics, or manages the production of the well.

 Depending upon the operation it is categorized as light or heavy intervention.
 In light intervention, technicians lower tools or sensors into a live well while pressure is contained at the surface.
 In heavy intervention, the rig crew may stop production at the formation before making major equipment changes.